How to Apply

 Education and Experience:

-*Candidate must have excellent communication skills, with the ability to receive and convey information clearly and concisely for various mediums.
-You will be expected to have solid interpersonal and organizational skills, and the ability to work effectively with diverse groups.
+- Candidate must have excellent communication skills with the ability to receive and convey information clearly and concisely for various mediums, especially when describing complex statistical models and results.
+You will be expected to have solid interpersonal and organizational skills and the ability to work effectively with diverse groups.

-*Direct experience with managing and analyzing healthcare data.
+- Direct experience with managing and analyzing data.

-*Experience with national health survey data and complex survey design methods.
+- Experience with large administrative healthcare data and complex survey design methods.

 Hours: Shift/Hours/Days: 8:00 a.m. - 5:00 p.m., Monday through Friday; may include some occasional weekend and/or evening hours.